-Path to Scale is an informal network of donors and financial institutions aiming to scale-up funding and other enabling factors to secure the land and resource rights, conservation, and livelihoods of Indigenous Peoples, local communities and Afro-descendant Peoples to the levels necessary to meet 2030 global climate and biodiversity targets.
+Path to Scale is an informal network of donors, financial mechanisms, and their intermediaries aiming to scale-up funding and other enabling factors to secure the land and resource rights, conservation, and livelihoods of Indigenous Peoples, local communities and Afro-descendant Peoples to the levels necessary to meet 2030 global climate and biodiversity targets.
 This website serves as an information hub for current and prospective investors and donors, as well as Indigenous Peoples, local communities and their allies.

 Tropical forests and other ecosystems controlled and managed by Indigenous Peoples and local communities are more resilient to climate change, and deliver better biodiversity and local livelihood outcomes compared to land not under their stewardship.